pascallaliberte/customcharts.dev/src/index.md

 ## See me build charts in public
 {: .text-1xl.md:text-2xl.font-black.text-sequoia-800.mt-8.mb-4.uppercase }

-As I work on [supercharts.dev][supercharts], a way to scaffold ready-made charts in your Rails app built with Bullet Train, I'm [posting on Twitter about my progress](https://twitter.com/search?q=chart%20(from%3Apascallaliberte)&src=typed_query&f=live).
+As I work on [supercharts.dev][supercharts], a way to scaffold ready-made charts in your Rails app built with Bullet Train, I'm [posting on Mastodon about my progress](https://ruby.social/@pascallaliberte).
 See you there?

 </section>